osbuild/osbuild.github.io/docs/on-premises/01-installation/managing-repositories.md

 With the `image-builder` CLI, you simply pass the repository URL using the --extra-repo flag when running the build command.
 You can use this flag multiple times.

 ```
-$ image-builder build qcow2 \
+$ sudo mage-builder build qcow2 \
   --distro centos-9 \
   --extra-repo https://my.custom.repo/path \
   --extra-repo https://another.repo/path

 ```

-If you need to replace the official repositories (for example, to use a local mirror for everything), you use the `--force-data-dir` flag.
+If you need to replace the official repositories (for example, to use a local mirror for everything), use the `--force-data-dir` flag.

 1. Create a local directory (e.g., ./my-repos).